 Ian Anderson, our Rolex accredited watchmaker, is a member of the British Horological Institute with over 35 years' experience.
 Ian is accredited by many of the major luxury watch houses including Rolex, Patek Philippe, Cartier and TAG Heuer.
 Having trained in Switzerland, directly with Patek Philippe and Rolex, he undertakes accreditations every three years to ensure the upkeep of the essential brand standards that allow Laings to host one of only two Rolex authorised workshops in Glasgow.
 Ian personally completes the majority of our repairs and services from start to finish in our Glasgow Workshop to ensure that your timepiece is serviced to the highest possible standard.

 Based at our Edinburgh store in George Street, the Watch Clinic is unique to Laings Edinburgh.
 Here you can transform the aesthetics of your beautiful timepiece by fitting on a new watch strap from our extensive collection or by ordering bracelets and straps straight from the Swiss watch brand.
-If your watch needs a little more TLC, you can also send your watch in for a Battery & Water Test, or a complete service to ensure your timepiece is restored to best possible condition.
+If your watch needs a little more maintenance, you can also send your watch in for a Battery & Water Test, or a complete service to ensure your timepiece is restored to the best possible condition.